StarWarsSimba/Anagrams/docs/HOWTO-anagram.md

 the `LetterBag` class, we will construct `anagram.py` after constructing and testing `letter_bag.py`.

-In addition to these two modules that you will construct, we will need several supporting modules.
+In addition to these two modules that you will construct, you will use several supporting modules that I have provided.

 - `config.py` will contain configuration choices like the location of the word list file.
 I have provided a starter version of this file for you, along with several possible word lists in the `data` directory.
 - `columns.py` provides a function that arranges a list of strings in columns.
-This can be helpful because the number of anagrams discovered by our program is often large.  `columns.py` is provided for you.
+This can be helpful because the number of anagrams discovered by our program is often large.
 - `word_heuristic.py` provides a "scoring" function that we can use to sort the word list, so that longer words and words containing less common letters (e.g., `q` and `z`) are tried before short words containing only the most common letter.
 This can make the search a little faster, and make interesting anagrams more likely to appear near the beginning of a long list of anagrams.
-The `word_heuristic` module is provided for you.
 - `filters.py` provides a set of functions for reducing the size of a list of discovered anagrams, _after_ we have found all possible anagrams.
-You will write most of `filters.py`  _after_ you have constructed and tested `anagrams.py`.

 ## Step 1:  The `LetterBag` class.